petmat/less-code-is-more/src/pages/hey-i-made-a-blog/index.md

 Serverless and web development is also pretty much a thing already.
 There are a lot of reference projects about how to write a backend web API using AWS Lambda.
 Examples can also be found for Google Cloud Functions and Azure Functions.

 One thing that I still have to work on is how to integrate machine learning to all of this.
 Or maybe I should instead talk about deep learning?
 I have to admit this is not my strong suit, but it's one of the most interesting fields of software development at the moment.
-I have done some tutorials about how to do machine learning with F# _(book ref?)_ so I have seen how you can combine machine learning and functional programming.
+I have done some tutorials about how to do machine learning with F# so I have seen how you can combine machine learning and functional programming.

 But like I said more of this will be coming later...